 (d) in subclause (8) by deleting “the Superannuation and Family Benefits Act 1938 or”.

-”.

-6 On the date as at which this compilation was prepared, the State Superannuation Amendment Act 2007 s.
+6 On the date as at which this reprint was prepared, the State Superannuation Amendment Act 2007 s.
 80 had not come into operation.
 It reads as follows:

-“

 80. Director of Public Prosecutions Act 1991 amended